Morgan-Sell/weather-api/README.md

 </p>

 ### 2. Submit Location
-Enter the name of your desired city into text box.
+Enter the name of your desired city in the text box.

 <p align="center">
     <img src="./static/img/submit.png" alt="Submission"/>